amirkasaei/amirkasaei/README.md

 **This is Amir Kasaei!**

-I'm a graduate student of Software Engineering @ Sharif Uniersitty of Technology
+I'm a graduate student of Software Engineering @ Sharif Uniersity of Technology

 - 🔎 I’m currently doing research in Machine Learning.
 - 🔭 working on my Deep Learning Projects